studio-node/CampusTour/user-journeys/ambassador-tour.md

         - [ ] Ambassador

 - QR-Code Scan Screen
-    - Camera will scan the ambassadors phone to join tour-session
+    - Camera will scan the ambassadors phone with the QR code to join tour-session

 - Interest Selection
     - Users will select their interests here
         - Maybe limit them to not add too many stops?
     - Click done to submit interests and wait for everybody else
-        - Waiting sceen when done
+        - Waiting screen when done

 ### Actual tour Screen